Prazpa/Prazpa/README.md

 Looking for Front-end developer jobs
 ------------------------------------

-* 🌍  I'm based in Bangkok,Thailand
+* 🌍  I'm based in Bangkok, Thailand
 * ✉️  You can contact me at [prapakornpm2001@gmail.com](mailto:prapakornpm2001@gmail.com)

 ### Skills